jamesjmtaylor/blog/site/content/post/hall-sensor-for-ftms-server.md

 There are few different ways that I could have processed the hall sensor signal.
 One approach is to use a pulse counter (PCNT).
 You can use PCNT hardware to count the number of pulses from a particular input.
 The PCNT stores the pulse count in a register, from which you can read the current count and then clear it.
 This can be more reliable than trying to count the pulses manually.
 I initially started with this approach but found the hall sensor signal to be too noisy for this to work reliably.

-A second approach is to use Arduino's TIMG API to set an interrupt for your pin.
+Another approach is to use Arduino's TIMG API to set an interrupt for your pin.
 TIMG will contain the number of clock ticks since the last interrupt and clear the ticks after the interrupt has occurred.
-When using interrupt service routines you need to make sure that you lock the memory for variables both in the ISR and the loop().
+When using interrupt service routines, you need to make sure that you lock the memory for variables both in the ISR and the loop().
 If the memory location is accessed in two places at once it will throw a runtime exception.
 To lock the memory you need to declare a mux variable like below:

 ```
 portMUX_TYPE revMux = portMUX_INITIALIZER_UNLOCKED;